pavel-grigorev/spring-icomponent/README.md

 # Motivation

-The general goal is to shift towards declarative approach in the code.
-The specific problem is to provide a platform for small project-scoped spring-data-like frameworks.
+The general goal is to shift towards the declarative approach in the code.
+The specific problem is to provide a platform for small project-scoped Spring Data look-alike frameworks.
 This library is a solution to this problem.

 # Adding to your project